BMW New Class: Styling

 The New Class coupé was introduced just after the 3200 CS coupé was discontinued.
 The styling was based on the New Class sedan, with an all-new front end.
-The headlights were behind a glass fairing, and the grill consisted solely of a chromed BMW "double-kidney" at the centre of the front.
+The headlights were behind a glass fairing, and the grille consisted solely of a chromed BMW "double-kidney" at the centre of the front.
 Apart from chrome accents around the headlights and along the top of the front end, the rest of the front was painted metal, with a row of vertical slots behind the bumper on each side to admit air for cooling and engine induction.
 Unlike the sedan, the coupe featured a pillarless design, with no B pillar between the front and rear side windows.
 Reactions to the front end styling have been mixed; Norbye describes it as "a blunt, unattractive front end", Severson agrees, calling the front clip "odd-looking" and stating that the details of the front end "do no favors for the looks", while Noakes disagrees, referring to its "imposing front end" being "tidier than the Bertone body's fussy nose" in comparison to the 3200 CS.